msnitish/stack-visualizer/README.md

 * Set the size of stack
 * Display the elements present in stack

+Stack has been implemented using Javascript array.
+The stack class can be found in :
+`/stack.js`

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) installed.